 A scheduled extract refresh can fail to complete for a variety of reasons, such as outdated embedded credentials or file path.
-For scheduled refreshes that run directly from Tableau Online, after a refresh has failed five consecutive times, Tableau Online suspends the schedule until a site admin or the data source owner takes an action to address the cause.
+For scheduled refreshes that run directly from Tableau Cloud, after a refresh has failed five consecutive times, Tableau Cloud suspends the schedule until a site admin or the data source owner takes an action to address the cause.

 The email contains the following information: